Installing Dundas BI on Linux

 Enter the User ID and Password for the application database.

-If you use the server authentication option, the login ID and password needs to correspond to a database server account that has db_create permissions for Microsoft SQL Server or usesuper permissions for PostgreSQL.
+The user ID and password needs to correspond to a database server account that has db_create permissions for Microsoft SQL Server or usesuper permissions for PostgreSQL.

 8.5.
 Warehouse database connection

-Type n if you want to provide the connection settings directly as in the previous step.
+Enter n if you want to provide the connection settings directly as in the previous step.

 8.6.
 Encrypt application database connection string